Flows of $\mathrm{G}_2$-structures on contact Calabi--Yau $7$-manifolds: Introduction

 We restrict the Laplacian coflow \eqref{eq: Laplacian.coflow} to the case where $\psi_t$ is closed, i.e.~the $\gt$-structure $\varphi_t$ is coclosed.
 In this context, solutions of \eqref{eq: Laplacian.coflow} (if they exist) preserve the cohomology class $[\psi_t]=[\psi_0]\in H^4(M)$, for all $t$, and the flow seeks critical points in this class.
 When $M$ is compact, \eqref{eq: Laplacian.coflow} can be interpreted as the gradient flow of \emph{Hitchin's volume functional \cite{Hitchin2001a}} and so the volume of $M$ increases monotonically along the flow (see \cite{Grigorian2013}).

 One immediate problem with the Laplacian coflow is that the $4$-form $\psi=*_{\varphi}\varphi$ is generated by both the 3-forms $\varphi$ and $-\varphi$: in particular, $\psi$ does not determine the orientation on $M$.
-However, it is natural to assume that the orientation on $M$ stays fixed along the flow, which is determined by a choice of $\gt$-structure dual to the initial 4-form.
+However, it is natural to fix an orientation throughout the flow, which is determined for example by a choice of $\gt$-structure dual to the initial 4-form.

 Another key problem, which is much more serious, is that it is not known whether solutions to \eqref{eq: Laplacian.coflow} actually exist in general, even for an arbitrarily short time.
 There is a modification of the coflow \cite{Grigorian2013} which does have guaranteed short-time existence, but the critical points are no longer necessarily closed and coclosed 4-forms, and so it does not currently appear to be useful as a tool for studying key problems in $\gt$ geometry.

 Finally, even if one has short-time existence and uniqueness of the flow \eqref{eq: Laplacian.coflow}, one finds that the torsion tensor is not guaranteed to satisfy a heat-type equation.
 Thus the Laplacian coflow is not a \emph{reasonable} (sometimes also called \emph{Ricci-like}) flow of $\rG_2$-structures in the sense of \cite{Chen2018}, so the analytic theory developed there does not apply.
 This issue is linked to the lack of parabolicity of the Laplacian coflow, even in the direction of closed 4-forms (see \cite{Grigorian2013}).